agraef/midizap/README.md

     sudo apt install build-essential libx11-dev libxtst-dev libjack-dev

 Then just run `make` and `sudo make install`.
 This installs the example.midizaprc file as /etc/midizaprc, and the midizap program and the manual page in the default install location.
 Usually this will be under /usr/local, but the installation prefix can be changed with the `prefix` variable in the Makefile.
-Also, package maintainers can use the `DESTDIR` variable as usual to install into a staging directory for packaging purposes.
+Also, package maintainers can use the `DESTDIR` variable to install into a staging directory for packaging purposes.

 # Configuration File